 1. Algonquin Power Stock

 Algonquin is arguably one of the best renewable energy stocks currently trading on the TSX.
-It’s a dividend aristocrat (nine-years of consecutive dividends) with a decent yield, and it has grown its dividends at a generous pace (61% in the last five years).
+It’s a dividend aristocrat (nine years of consecutive dividends) with a decent yield, and it has grown its dividends at a generous pace (61% between 2017-2021).

-The company has $11 billion worth of assets, over 267,000 electrical connections and 369,000 gas connections.
-This end-to-end production and distribution are one of the reasons for this company’s amazing growth.
+The company has $11 billion worth of assets, over 267,000 electrical connections, and 369,000 gas connections.
+This end-to-end production and distribution are some of the reasons for this company’s amazing growth.

 2. TransAlta Renewables Stock

 Market Cap: $4.492 billion